Help Needed for Easter Egg Lane (Children’s Ministries) – April 3rd

 During these difficult times we are seeing more and more activity at the Blessing Box in our parking lot.
 On a daily basis people are donating to the box and taking items as needed.
 If you would like to donate you can add things directly to the box or make financial donations to the church and memo them “Blessing Box?
 We are SO grateful for your continued generosity.

-Provide meals (Kessa and Elliott having a new baby) and rides and visits and help to church members in need who have had new babies, illness, a death in the family, helping people move, etc.
+Provide meals, childcare and rides and visits and help to church members in need who have had new babies, illness, a death in the family, helping people move, etc.

 Sew N Serve making masks for church and community.
 For more information email here